Benita taught AP Calculus BC for 45 years at Oak Ridge High School in Oak

 make teaching and learning statistics enjoyable for both teachers and students.

-Josh has been teaching one‐day and week‐long AP Statistics
+Josh has presented at regional, national, and international conferences and has taught one‐day and week‐long AP Statistics

 workshops for many years and enjoys the opportunity to share his love of

-statistics and learn from the experiences of workshop participants.
+statistics for many years.
+He enjoys the opportunity to share his love of statistics and learn from the experiences of participants.

 Her publication includes "Leader Notes‐2007 AP Chinese Special Focus